seanhudson03/CourseMate/CONDUCT.md

 * Other conduct which could reasonably be considered inappropriate in a professional setting

+## Decision Making

+Decisions will be made on a majority rule basis, where three out of four group members must agree before a decision goes forward.
+In the event that there is a tie, the decision must be altered to compromise until a majority has been reached.

+## Attendance

+Attendance is not mandatory but is recommended.
+Attendance will become an issue in the event that a group member is found to be contributing significantly less than other team members, or that they are failing to communicate with the team.
+Group members must let the team know as soon as possible when they will be absent, and must continue to take their share of the project remotely.
+Absence does not require an excuse.

+## Assignments

+Assignments will be split up based on team member's preference and strengths.
+If a team member completes their assignment poorly, they may be asked to redo their tasks until they are satisfactory.
+In the event that a team member does not complete their tasks on time, the team will discuss taking further disciplinary action, and at a minimum create documentation for the issue.

+## Participation

+Communication will be handled in person and remotely via a Discord server.
+Full particpation will be monitored via commit history and the Kanban board's assignees feature.
+If a group member is contributing significantly less than other team members, documentation will be made and further action may be considered.
+Honoring strengths and interests of team members will be handled by allowing team members their choice of tasks during scrum meetings.
+If a team member is not present, they may not be allowed their first choice.
+In addition, they may not be allowed a vote in any decision making.

+## Meeting Times

+Meeting times and locations will be chosen by the team in Discord.
+If group members cannot attend a meeting, they must give the team notice.
+Missing a meeting may mean that a team member is assigned work that they would not have personally chosen, and they may have difficulty contributing as much as required.

+## Minutes and Notes

+Team members will rotate to determine who takes notes during meetings.
+Minutes will be provided by the current Sprint Backlog, and any other issues team members feel necessary to discuss.

+## Lateness

+As long as a team member is not late to the extent that they can not make a meaningful contribution to the discussion, there will not be penalty for lateness.
+Lateness greater than 10 minutes after the meeting start time requires notice.

+## Conversational Courtesy

+Team members must remain respectful during discussions.
+If a team member is found to be disrespectful during a meeting, the team will discuss this issue with a verbal warning, and consider further action if this continues.
+Group members should have equal opportunity to share their thoughts and ideas.

 ## Enforcement Responsibilities

 Community leaders are responsible for clarifying and enforcing our standards of